imec-int/monument-plwd/api/README.md

 OK, now it's time to actually use all the values you noted down and apply them as environment variables.

-For the `web` we need to provide the following variables:
+For the `frontend` we need to provide the following variables:

 ```sh
 # The base url of your application